iliyas248/IliyasElkProject/README.md

 - How to Use the Ansible Build

 ## Description of the Topology
-The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.
+The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the Damn Vulnerable Web Application.
 Load balancing ensures that the application will be highly available, in addition to restricting access to the network.
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+Load balancers help ensure environment availability through distribution of incoming data to web servers.
+Jump boxes allow for more easy administration of multiple systems and provide an additional layer between the outside and internal assets.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the filesystem and system performance.
 The ELK stack is in a separate region and virtual network.
 This helps separate operational services with production services.

+Filebeat watch the logs,collect log evernt.
+Metricbeat watch the system performance (CPU,MEMORY,Network Traffic,etc...).

 The configuration details of each machine may be found below.
-_Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_

 | Name     	| Function                                     	| IP Address 	| Operating System     	|
 |----------	|----------------------------------------------	|------------	|----------------------	|